JatinVira/duckietown_contrib/DB21/sensors.md

     </div>

-#### Functionality
+#### Usage Example

 The camera captures images (frames) of the surrounding environment.
-These images are processed by the robot to understand its surroundings and make autonomous decisions.
-The camera enables the Duckiebot DB21 to:

-- Detect and follow lanes on the road
-- Identify and react to traffic signs and obstacles
-- Navigate complex environments using simultaneous localization and mapping (SLAM)

-#### Usage Example

-The continuous stream of images from the camera can be utilized for real-time navigation.
+Each frame is a 2D array of pixel values, representing the brightness and color of each point in the image.
+We can process these frames to extract useful information about the environment.
+For example, we can obtain the following information from these frames:

+- Region of interest to narrow down the search area
+- Grouping a cluster of pixels as edges, lines, etc.
+- Detecting patterns, shapes, and objects using these clusters

+Once we have this information, we can use it to make decisions and control the robot.
-For instance, the Duckiebot DB21 can:
+For example, we can:

-- Use detected lines on the road to maintain a straight path or navigate curves.
+- Detect lane markings on the road to follow a path, curve, or intersection.
-- Apply feature detection to recognize specific patterns or objects in its environment.
-- Build control points from the visual data to plot a course and adjust its movements accordingly.
+- Identify obstacles in the robot's path to avoid collisions.
+- Recognize traffic signs and signals to obey traffic rules.
+- Track objects of interest for interaction or navigation.

 ---